Headless Commerce: the Future of Online Retail

 The speed of development further streamlines this process, particularly when it comes to updates or minor changes which, in traditional ecommerce, can quickly pile up.
 For instance, in Headless, you can make a quick update to support a new OS release (e.g. Apple's iOS 12) without having to redeploy your entire ecommerce platform.
 You can even add new products or set up promotional campaigns without having to reconfigure back end technology.
 With the frontend and backend decoupled, changes to the content layer of the platform can be made quickly as easily.

 Headless Commerce greatly enhances your ability to optimise onsite content.
-Because headless solutions are decoupled, there is no longer any need to worry that testing innovative strategies will disrupt back-end capabilities.
+Because headless solutions are decoupled, you do not need to worry about innovative strategy tests disrupting your back-end capabilities.
 Brand loyalty and ecommerce wins can be quick implemented from day to day.

-An earlier adopter of Headless, Amazon has already used these techniques to win over its customers.
-By running continually experimenting with onsite changes, and measuring the results, the world’s largest ecommerce retailer has been able to make its business full reactive as a result.
+An early adopter of Headless, Amazon has already used these techniques to win over its customers.
+By running continual experiments with onsite changes and measuring the results, the world’s largest ecommerce retailer has been able to make its business fully reactive as a result.
 With Headless Commerce at the helm, its rate of learning is 10 to 100 times faster than most retailers.
 As an undisputed leader in the industry, other business, regardless of what platform they are using, are sure to follow.

 All marketing, of course, should be adaptable in theory.
 In practice, however, it’s rarely that simple.
 Traditional ecommerce often means that the hassle and overhaul involved in alerting a website for a particular market means that merchants are often forced into a ‘one size fits all’ approach.